-The Agile transformation began in late 2012.
+The Agile transformation in Global Markets at Bank of America began in late 2012.
 The Director of Global Markets Technology at Bank of America Merrill Lynch wanted to improve the time to deliver solutions and reduce key person dependencies across the 100+ people on his technology team.

 He recognized the need for a framework to help organize teams around products, share knowledge, and deliver solutions in a predictable way.